uidaholib/oral-history-collections-template/notes.md

 - The tagging elements can be a dropdown menu on the left of the Browse page rather than a tagging data visualization page
 - The photographs of the interviewees should expand in a light box on selection
+- Optimizing the People page ith subjects and tags and removing the interviews page seems like the more intuitive user navigation

 ### Model notes